fl101/awardfares-blog/_posts/2023-07-08-awardfares-vs-cowtool.md

 Cowtool has long been a prime tool for experienced Aeroplan members that want to make the most out of their miles and get on the best possible cabins, products, and schedules.
 While it still provides excellent value and information, its outdated interface and steep learning curve makes it hard for beginners that are looking for a more intuitive approach.
 There's still a number of tools oriented to Air Canada flyers included with Cowtool's subscription, such as the flight status and schedule change notifier.

 On the other hand, AwardFares provides a stunning, **modern user interface**, meant for quickly **searching and filtering** award space.
-The results are up-to-date and **accurate**, sourced directly from Air Canada Aeroplan (and all the other programs.
+The results are up-to-date and **accurate**, sourced directly from Air Canada Aeroplan (and all the other programs).
 It's **simple to use**, and planned for **mobile devices**.
 Users can get started for **free**, in addition to **accessible** paid tiers for both casual and hardcore flyers.

-Overall, AwardFares can be a great upgrade for both beginners and advanced Aeroplan members looking for a more powerful and intuitive way of leverating their miles.
+Overall, AwardFares can be a great upgrade for both beginners and advanced Aeroplan members looking for a more powerful and intuitive way of leveraging their miles.

 ## Get started

 You can try searching for award flights on Singapore Airlines [using AwardFares for free](https://awardfares.com/).
-We are rolling out new features and improvements regularly, so sign up for our newsletter to stay on top of the latest news, announcements, and pro tips!
+We are rolling out new features and improvements regularly, so sign up for our newsletter to stay on top of the latest news, announcements, and pro-tips!

 ## Read more {#read-more}